-- (m) The provisions for planning requirements are set forth in this section and section 6. - (n) The provisions for geographic boundary limitations of the district are set forth in sections 4 and 6. - (2) The Star Farms Village at North Port Stewardship District is created and incorporated as a public body corporate and politic, an independent special and limited purpose local government, an independent special district, under s.
+(m) The provisions for planning requirements are set forth in this section and section 6.

+(n) The provisions for geographic boundary limitations of the district are set forth in sections 4 and 6.

+(2) The Corkscrew Grove Stewardship District is created and incorporated as a public body corporate and politic, an independent special and limited purpose local government, an independent special district, under s.
 189.031, Florida Statutes, as amended from time to time, and as defined in this act and in s.
-189.012(3), Florida Statutes, as amended from time to time, in and for portions of the City of North Port.
-Any amendments to chapter 190, Florida Statutes, after January 1, 2024, granting additional general powers, special powers, authorities, or projects to a community development district by amendment to its uniform charter, ss.
-190.006-190.041, Florida Statutes, which are not inconsistent with this act, shall constitute a general power, special power, authority, or function of the Star Farms Village at North Port Stewardship District.
-All notices for the enactment by the Legislature of this special act have been provided pursuant to the State Constitution, the Laws of Florida, and the Rules of the Florida House of Representatives and of the Florida Senate.
+189.012(3), Florida Statutes, as amended from time to time, in and for portions of Collier County.
+Any amendments to chapter 190, Florida Statutes, after January 1, 2025, granting additional general powers, special powers, authorities, or projects to a community development district by amendment to its uniform charter, ss.
+190.006-190.041, Florida Statutes, which are not inconsistent with this act, shall constitute a general power, special power, authority, or function of the Corkscrew Grove Stewardship District.
+All notices for the enactment by the Legislature of this special act have been provided pursuant to the State Constitution, the Laws of Florida. and the Rules of the Florida House of Representatives and of the Florida Senate.
 No referendum subsequent to the effective date of this act is required as a condition of establishing the district.
-Therefore, the district, as created by this act, is established on the property described in this act. - (3) The territorial boundary of the district shall embrace and include all of that certain real property described in section 4. - (4) The jurisdiction of the district, in the exercise of its general and special powers, and in the carrying out of its special and limited purposes, is both within the external boundaries of the legal description of this district and extraterritorially when limited to, and as authorized expressly elsewhere in, the charter of the district as created in this act or applicable general law.
+Therefore, the district. as created by this act, is established on the property described in this act.

+(3) The territorial boundary of the district shall embrace and include all of that certain real property described in section 4.

+(4) The jurisdiction of the district, in the exercise of its general and special powers, and in the carrying out of its special and limited purposes, is both within the external boundaries of the legal description of this district and extraterritorially when limited to, and as authorized expressly elsewhere in, the charter of the district as created in this act or applicable general law.
 This special and limited purpose district is created as a public body corporate and politic, and local government authority and power is limited by its charter, this act, and subject to other general laws, including chapter 189, Florida Statutes, except that an inconsistent provision in this act shall control and the district has jurisdiction to perform such acts and exercise such authorities, functions, and powers as shall be necessary, convenient, incidental, proper, or reasonable for the implementation of its special and limited purpose regarding the sound planning, provision, acquisition, development, operation, maintenance, and related financing of those public systems, facilities, services, improvements, projects, and infrastructure works as authorized herein, including those necessary and incidental thereto.
-The district shall only exercise any of its powers extraterritorially within the City of North Port after execution of an interlocal agreement between the district and the City of North Port consenting to the district's exercise of any of such powers within the City of North Port or an applicable development order or as part of other land development regulations issued by the City of North Port.
+The district shall only exercise any of its powers extraterritorially within Collier County after execution of an interlocal agreement between the district and Collier County consenting to the district's exercise of any of such powers within Collier County or an applicable development order or as part of other land development regulations issued by Collier County.

-(5) The exclusive charter of the Star Farms Village at North Port Stewardship District is this act and, except as otherwise provided in subsection (2), may be amended only by special act of the Legislature.
+(5) The exclusive charter of the Corkscrew Grove Stewardship District is this act and, except as otherwise provided in subsection (2), may be amended only by special act of the Legislature.

 Section 4.
-Legal description of the Star Farms Village at North Port Stewardship District.-The metes and bounds legal description of the district, within which there are no parcels of property owned by those who do not wish their property to be included within the district, is as follows:
+Legal description of the Corkscrew Grove Stewardship District.-The metes and bounds legal description of the district, within which there are no parcels of property owned by those who do not wish their property to be included within the district, is as follows: